Storms to drench, raise flood concerns again in northeastern US this weekend

 Alex Sosnowski, AccuWeather senior meteorologist

-Friday will feature the first round of a series of drenching storms that will soak the already saturated Northeast this weekend.
+With cracks of thunder and roaring wind, thunderstorms rumbled across the Northeast on Saturday, bringing heavy rain and flooding in some areas.

-Following a lull in shower and thunderstorm activity on Thursday, AccuWeather meteorologists expect showers and thunderstorms to cause more problems associated with flash flooding this weekend in the Northeast.
+Following a lull in shower and thunderstorm activity on Thursday, thunderstorms hammered the Northeast on Saturday, but AccuWeather meteorologists expect showers and thunderstorms to ease up a bit on Sunday.

 In a large part of the Northeast, an extremely wet first half of July has the ground saturated and streams running high.